-Fortnightly Extension Elective Fee US $ 100.00 (After the completion of the first four weeks)
+Fortnightly Extension Elective Fee US $ 100.00 (Applicable only after completing the first four weeks of elective program).

 N.B.
-Students wanting to apply for elective study are advised to note that a maximum of eight weeks would be appropriate for doing Elective study at NMC.
-However, should your academic program demand elective study of more duration than that of eight weeks, special consideration can be taken in such cases by making special request on the favour of applicant to individual departments of NMC.
+Students wanting to apply for elective study are advised to note that a maximum of eight weeks may be appropriate for doing Elective study at NMC.
+However, should your academic program demand elective study of more duration than of eight weeks, special consideration can be taken in such cases by making special request on the favour of applicant to individual departments of NMC.

-International Medical students must wear white aprons while on hospital placements.
+International Medical students must wear white aprons bearing their name tag while on hospital placements.
 Student identity is a must for security reasons.
-Nepal Medical College Teaching Hospital (NMCTH) is the first hospital of its kind that functions through computer networking.
-Work begins at 0800 hours and extends upto 1600hours daily except on SATURDAY which is non-working day in Nepal.
+Hospital time begins at 0900 hours and extends up to 1600 hours daily except on SATURDAY which is a non-working day in Nepal.

 International Students must find own accommodation in Kathmandu.
-However, Should a student like to get some help to find own accommodation, such student must make a request and NMC could help to finding suitable accommodation for them.
+However, should a student wish to get help to find accommodation, such student must make a request to NMC which can provide help to finding suitable accommodation.

-Students can buy snacks at the NMC Cafeteria or outside.
-Different food items to suit different tastes are available in Kathmandu.
+Students can buy snacks at the NMC Cafeteria.
+Different food items palatable to different taste buds are available in Kathmandu.
 However, students should try different items of Nepalese cuisine for a change, in case they like to do so.

-International Medical Students are advised to see their own doctors at home and to seek their advice before coming to Nepal, regarding having vaccinations against communicable diseases that they may like to protect themselves from.
+International Medical Students are advised to see their own doctors at home and seek their advice before travelling to Nepal, regarding vaccinations against communicable diseases that they may like to protect themselves against.
 NMC does not provide any type of vaccination for International Medical Students.

-All international students coming to NMC are advised to have Medical Insurance coverage to take care of the expenditure incurred in treatment.
-In case a student becomes ill, during the elective period at NMC medications available at NMCTH will be provided.
-In case a student becomes ill in Nepal during the period not attached for Elective Program at NMC, the individual student must take care on his/her own and NMC will not be held responsible for taking care of their health problems during such a period.
+All international students coming to NMC are advised to have Medical Insurance coverage to take care of the expenditure incurred for treatment while in Nepal.
+In case a student becomes ill, during the elective period at NMC, medications available at NMCTH will be provided.
+In case a student becomes ill in Nepal during the period not attached for Elective Program at NMC, the individual student must take care on his/her own and NMC will not be held responsible for taking care of health problems occurring during period outside the elective program.

-Public transport from the city to NMC is available.
+Public transport services from different places in Kathmandu to NMC are available.
 In case one likes to use the Hospital Bus Service, one is welcome to do so for which the driver of the bus must be requested by the elective coordinator.
-Taxi is available but is an expensive for E-mail/Internet/Fax/International Telephone Service.
-All are available at NMC.
-However individual has to pay for the service utilized.
+Taxi is available but is expensive.

-NMC has a good library facilities and students on elective programmes can utilize free of charge.
+NMC has a good library facilities and students on elective programs can utilize library books/journals free of charge.
 All books are in English.